RedisJSON/RedisJSON/docs/docs/_index.md

 ### Download binaries

-To download and run JSON from a precompiled binary:
+To download and run the RedisJSON module that provides the JSON data structure from a precompiled binary:

-1. Download a precompiled version of Search and Query from the [Redis download center](https://redis.com/download-center/modules/).
+1. Download a precompiled version from the [Redis download center](https://redis.com/download-center/modules/).

-1. Run Redis with JSON:
+2. Load the module it in Redis

     ```sh
     $ redis-server --loadmodule /path/to/module/src/rejson.so